Tweety's S.O.S.: Plot

-The story opens with Sylvester patiently rummaging through trash cans for food.
-When he realizes how distasteful the bits are that he is finding, he despondently wanders down to the shipyard and sits by a docked cruise ship.
-The ship moves up and down with the current and, as the cat ponders things, he becomes aware of a porthole through which can be seen Tweety swinging in his cage.
-Sylvester grasps the edge of the porthole, opens the window and says, "Hello breakfast".
-Tweety slams it shut, causing Sylvester to drop into the water.
-Sylvester climbs back to the dock and smacks the lobster off on his tail.
+The short opens with Sylvester rummaging through trash cans for food.
+He despondently wanders down to the shipyard and sits by a docked cruise ship.
+As he ponders things, he becomes aware of a porthole through which can be seen Tweety swinging in his cage.
+Sylvester grasps the edge of the porthole, opens the window, but Tweety slams it shut, causing Sylvester to drop into the water.

-Managing to get aboard, Sylvester enters Tweety's cabin and grabs him, mid-chirp.
-As he heads out the door, Granny is standing there, demanding to know what he is doing with "my little birdie".
-Sylvester chuckles nervously, patting Tweety's head like he is fond of him.
-Tweety says, "Ooh, what a hypotwit".
-Granny chases the cat, hitting him with her umbrella, and calling him various things, including hooligan and devil.
-Granny's glasses fall off, and though they are near her on the floor, she cannot see them, and she cannot see anything without them.
-Sylvester kicks them under the couch and begins pursuing Tweety around the cabin.
+Managing to get aboard, Sylvester enters Tweety's cabin and grabs him.
+As he heads out the door, Tweety's owner Granny chases the cat, hitting him with her umbrella.
+Granny's glasses fall off, leaving her distracted, so Sylvester kicks them under the couch and begins pursuing Tweety around the cabin.
 Tweety runs under the sofa and retrieves the glasses; he can get them back on Granny just as Sylvester leaps at the bird.
 She swipes at him with the umbrella, misses, but catches him in the head after she throws it at him when he runs from the ship.

 The ship sets sail; Granny and Tweety wave and call goodbye to the crowd on shore.
 Sylvester, stowed away on a lifeboat with the number 13 on it, waves farewell with a white handkerchief.

 Soon, Tweety and Granny are taking naps on deck.
 Sylvester takes Granny's glasses and paints a likeness of the bird on one lens.
-He opens the cage door and takes Tweety, who flies up, calling out, "Help!".
-Awakened, Granny puts the glasses on and, looking at the cage, is fooled into thinking Tweety is there.
+He opens the cage door and takes Tweety, who flies up, calling for help.
+Granny wakes up but is fooled into thinking Tweety is there.
 Sylvester follows Tweety onto high wires; the bird gets safely across while the cat is struggling with his footing.
 Tweety springs the wire so Sylvester falls, able to hang on to one wire with one paw.
 As he is sweating with fear, the bird starts doing an "Eeny, Meeny, Miny, Moe" while pulling each 'finger' from the wire.
 Because the cat has only three, Tweety only reaches 'Miny' before Sylvester falls into the water.
 Tweety says, "Well, what do you know?
 No Moe".